-How to Get Great Cell Phone Coverage in Your RV
+How to Get Better Cell Signal in an RV

-Whether you’re partaking in a cross-country road trip or simply headed to the local campground for some rest and relaxation, you’ve likely faced more than your fair share of cellular connectivity problems in your RV.
-A strong signal is especially important when you’re on the road, so how does an avid traveler go about improving their coverage?
+Whether you’re taking a cross-country road trip or going camping an hour from home, you’ve likely faced your fair share of cellular connectivity problems in your trailer or motorhome.
+A strong signal is especially important when you’re on the road.
+In this article, you’ll learn how to get better cell signal in an RV.

 The first thing to understand is that poor signal in your RV is typically caused by the same two variables that cause poor signal elsewhere:

-For wayward wanderers, the first problem is bound to happen often.
+For people who like to explore the outdoors, the first problem is bound to happen often.
 Even the very best cellular provider doesn’t have towers in every corner of the country.

 The second problem, however, could be caused by the very thing that lets you travel in comfort and style.
 The aluminum shielding on your RV is fantastic at protecting you from harsh elements.
-Unfortunately, it’s equally adept at protecting you from cellular signals.
+Unfortunately, it’s equally good at “protecting” you from cellular signals.
 Thankfully, there’s a way to alleviate both of these problems.

-There are plenty of free ways to improve your cell signal when you’re on the road.
-If you’re a seasoned traveler, you’re probably familiar with doing things such as heading outside to find higher ground or stopping on the side of the road when you lock on to a strong signal.
+There are plenty of free ways to get better cell signal in an RV when you’re on the road.
+If you’re a seasoned traveler, you’ve probably already done things like finding higher ground to make a call, or stopping on the side of the road when you lock on to a strong signal.

 But when you’re enjoying the great outdoors, the last thing you want to do is grapple with a cellular signal.
-For this reason, the single best thing you can do to improve your coverage is to install a cellular booster on your RV.
+For this reason, the single best thing you can do to get better cell signal in your RV is to install a cellular booster.

 Boosters designed for RVs are versatile.
 They can be installed on the roof of a Class A motorhome or mounted on top of a popup camper — and everything in between.
-They’ll work to alleviate connectivity problems by boosting cell signal inside your RV by a factor of 32.
-That means no more stopping on the side of the road or driving toward the highest peak to find a decent signal.
+They’re designed to alleviate connectivity problems by boosting cell signal inside your RV by a factor of 32x.
+That means no more stopping on the side of the road or driving toward the highest peak to find a decent signal, because you’ve got the equipment to seamlessly get better cell signal in an RV.

 Generally speaking, cell phone boosters are designed to detect and latch on to weak signals and then amplify and redistribute them to a specific area.
 Models made for RVs differ slightly from those made for residential locations, but the premise is the same.
 They work by combining three main components: